jordangerdin/LeagueProfile/README.md

 * Validation issues with older accounts
   * Accounts that haven't been active in a few years won't have Mastery scores or ranked info, and the GUI doesn't account for this yet
+* If the account has no ranked data, index out of bounds error happens.
+Currently checks player is ranked before displaying data, but modifying so that profile just displays "Unranked" would be better.